 The client

-PIP manages all aspects of mechanical and electrical engineering, from design and installation to testing, commissioning, and project completion.
-Specialising in commercial fit-outs, they operate across a wide range of sectors.
+Established in 1969, PIP Electrics and Building Services has since grown into a £90m business delivering electrical and mechanical installations.
+Based across two offices (with headquarters in Essex and an office in Canary Wharf, London), PIP manages all aspects of mechanical and electrical engineering, from design and installation to testing, commissioning and project completion, specialising in commercial fit-outs across a wide range of sectors.

 The challenge